pdiaz-suse/tf-do-rancher2/README.md

 | Admission Config File          | ❌ No          | ✅ Yes (`rancher-psact.yaml`) |
 | Hardened User Data             | ❌ No          | ✅ Yes |
 | Exempt System Namespaces       | ❌ No          | ✅ Yes |

-**🗣️ Speaker Notes:**
-> The hardened cluster enforces pod-level policies and system configurations using Rancher’s built-in mechanisms, but only when explicitly enabled.

 ---